hsupple/CS180Project/README.md

 ## Roadmap for Future Weeks
 - Create a GUI to make the design interactive and functional for a user
 - Link GUI with stack to ensure inputs can be controlled from the interface.
+  How to Compile and Run the Project

+## How to run the application
+Open a terminal in your project directory.

+Compile the program:

+javac -d bin src/**/*.java

+Run the application:

+java -cp bin gui.LoginGUI

+## Submission Responsibility

+Hayden Supple – Submitted final project to Vocareum.

+Hayden Supple – Submitted project report to Brightspace.

+## Class Descriptions

+AuctionClient – Handles all server communication via Network IO.
+Allows clients to query listings, make bids, send messages, etc.

+Buyer / Seller – Represents a user account with persistent login credentials.
+Methods for messaging, bidding, and account management.

+buyergui – Main GUI for buyers.
+Displays live auctions, search interface, bid and buy-now functionality, logout/delete account.

+searchgui – Display filtered listings based on user search query, enables messaging sellers and rating them.

+messagesgui – Displays list of conversations.
+Users can search, open, and start new conversations.

+newmessage – Popup window for composing and sending a message to a seller.

+rating – Allows buyers to rate sellers from 0.0 to 5.0.

+LoginGUI – Login screen to access buyer or seller interface.

+newacct – GUI for creating new accounts with input validation.

 # Authors
 - @Phaynes742